Identity Document (Uruguay): Old Cédula de Identidad

 Before 2015, it was known as the "Cédula de identidad" It was a laminated card measuring approximately 9 cm in width by 5 cm in height, predominantly in light green color, displaying in its center the flag of the Thirty-Three Orientals with the inscription "Libertad o muerte" On the reverse side, it featured the owner's photo, the number assigned by the D.N.I.C. (which included a self-generated or verification digit), full name along with surnames, and the signature of the respective individual (or a note indicating the inability to sign).

 The back of the card included information such as nationality, date of birth, date of document issuance, and its expiration date (usually 10 years after the date of issuance, though if issued after the age of 70, it was valid for life, and for children, the validity was for five years).
 It also included the thumbprint of the right thumb and any necessary remarks.
 Since 2010, it has also included additional features like a photo and a barcode.

 This identification document is used for all kinds of procedures, from credit card purchases to identity verification, age verification, and more.

 Name changes and new electronic format

-In 2015, Uruguay's identification card underwent significant changes, including enhanced security measures and controls.
-From that point forward, it was no longer referred to as the "Cédula de identidad" but as the "Documento de identidad."
+In May 2015, the Dirección Nacional de Identificación Civil (DNIC) began issuing Uruguay's first electronic identity document.
+The new eID of Uruguay, including a polycarbonate card, contact and contactless electronic chips, and an advanced electronic signature.
+The introduction of the electronic document was gradual, and previously issued identity cards remained valid.
+The DNIC currently refers to the document as the Documento Nacional de Identidad (DNI).

+In 2015, there were legal challenges from the name cédula de identidad to documento de identidad.
+However, the legislation enacted that year continued to use that term and authorized the Dirección Nacional de Identificación Civil to incorporate technical devices for storing identifying data into the DNI.

+In 2026, the DNIC introduced a new design of the Documento Nacional de Identidad with additional security features, including a transparent window, laser-engraved multiple images, tactile personalization, a secondary photograph, relief printing on the polycarbonate card, optically variable ink, and a new serial-number format.
+The new design does not require holders of valid previous documents to replace them before their expiration.

+The document is bilingual in Spanish and Portuguese.
+On the current card, the Portuguese-language designation is Carteira nacional de identidade.

 The new identification card is constructed using polycarbonate and is laser-engraved, ensuring a desired durability of 10 years and preventing data erasure or tampering since the polycarbonate is essentially burned by the laser.
 It also includes translations into Portuguese, such as "Apellido/Sobrenome" (Surname), "Nombre/Nome" (Name), "Vencimiento/Vencimento" (Expiration), among others.

 Furthermore, it incorporates three levels of security measures: